 Digital Phase-Locked Loop.
 The ESCC contains a Digital Phase-Locked Loop (DPLL) to recover clock information from a data stream with NRZI or FM encoding.
 The DPLL is driven by a clock that is nominally 32 (NRZI) or 16 (FM) times the data rate.
 The DPLL uses this clock, along with the data stream, to construct a clock for the data.
 This clock is then used as the ESCC receive clock, the transmit clock, or both.
-When the DPLL is selected as the transmit the DPLL input frequency divided by the appropriate divisor for the selected encoding technique.
+When the DPLL is selected as the transmit clock source, it will provide a jitter free clock output that is the DPLL input frequency divided by the appropriate divisor for the selected encoding technique.

 For NRZI encoding, the DPLL counts the 32x clock to create nominal bit times.
 As the 32x clock is counted, the DPLL is searching the incoming data stream for edges (either 1 to 0, or 0 to 1).
-Whenever an edge is detected, the DPLL makes a count adjustment (during the next counting cycle), producing a terminal count closer to the center of the bit cell.
+Whenever an edge is detected, the DPLL makes a count adjustment (during the next counting cycle), producing a terminal count closer to the center of the bit cell